The Best-Tasting (and Healthiest) Bottled Iced and Green Teas

 Although many bottled teas are marketed to customers as having enough antioxidants to make a change in their health, studies have concluded that a number of these products have much less than they advertise.
 And with all of the sugar that's put into the branded bottles, the health benefits out of tea are practically zero.

-according to Beverage Industry, the ready-to-drink canned and bottled tea category grew 5.1 percent last year to $4.3 million in sales.)
+[slideshow: With this research available to the public, why are bottled teas still so popular?
+(In 2012, according to Beverage Industry, the ready-to-drink canned and bottled tea category grew 5.1 percent last year to $4.3 million in sales.)
 Well, to put it simply, bottled teas taste good, and as consumers, and humans, we buy things that we like.
 Because so many people enjoy these products, companies like Snapple and the AriZona Beverage Company have no need to change their methods of production and marketing.

 But here at The Daily Meal, we wanted to put several iced and green tea brands to the test.
 So Nestea, AriZona, Snapple, Lipton, Teas', Honest Tea, and Tazo products underwent a blind taste test with our editors.
 Judges of the samples simply based their rankings of the green and iced teas on taste.
 Was the tea bitter?
 How was the aftertaste, if it had any?
 Does it taste like tea — or more like sugary water?
 Click ahead to find out how the brands ranked in both iced teas and green teas.

 Be a Part of the Conversation

 Join the Daily Meal's Community and Share your Thoughts